Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 # ModalWX
 (reading time ~ 3 min)
 wxWidgets is a cross-platform GUI toolkit for building WIMP style GUIs.
 Such GUIs divide the screen spatially into Windows.
-The smallest windows are controls such as clickable Buttons which serve as the units of the GUI.
+The smallest windows are controls such as clickable Buttons
+which serve as the units of the GUI.
-The mouse is used to select space on-screen, making it easy to navigate this spatial organization of the screen.
+The mouse is used to select space on-screen,
+making it easy to navigate this spatial organization of the screen.
 WIMP UIs are non-modal even though they may contain modal elements such as dialogs.

 ModalWX extends wxWidgets with the ability to create "Modal" GUIs.

 Modal GUIs do not layout the screen spatially using windows.
 Instead they layout the app's interaction time temporally using "modes of operation".
-Each mode of operation paints to the entire screen and has exclusive control over kybd input while it has focus.
+Each mode of operation paints to the entire screen
+and has exclusive control over kybd input while it has focus.
-A mode defines a set a "user intents" which is the user's expression of their intent to do something expressed as a specific kybd-based input gesture.
+A mode defines a set a "user intents",
+which is the user's expression of their intent to do something
+expressed as a specific kybd-based input gesture.
 A mode implements an intent handler for each intent it defines.
 This intent handler performs the action the user wants and updates the screen.
-An intent (and it's handler) is the unit of the UI in a Modal UI, much like a control is in a WIMP GUI.
+An intent (and it's handler) is the unit of the UI in a Modal UI,
+much like a control is in a WIMP GUI.
 There is one primary mode that a Modal app launches with.
-Subsequently, over the app's lifetime, different modes may pop-up in front of the primary mode and then go away -- i.e. they are transient.
+Subsequently, over the app's lifetime, different modes may pop-up
+in front of the primary mode and then go away -- i.e. they are transient,
 Much like dialogs in WIMP.
 Modal apps benefit from not having to deal with windows, and layout issues.
 This results in simpler, less cluttered screens.
 They also benefit from not needing to use the mouse in the GUI.
 This improves the interaction efficiency of the UI and makes it simpler to design.
 Modal UIs are simpler and more efficient for both developer and user.

-From a WIMP app designer's perspective, a Modal app is like a WIMP app with a bunch of kybd short-cuts and mouse-based control disabled. i.e. all control is via kybd shortcuts.
+From a WIMP app designer's perspective,
+a Modal app is like a WIMP app with a bunch of kybd short-cuts
+and mouse-based control disabled.
+i.e. all control is via kybd shortcuts.
 Since it is modal, the number of shortcuts needed per mode is small.

 This app is a source-code navigation/editing app.
-A comparison with your IDE of choice such as XCode, or Visual Studio in the ability to navigate code demonstrates this efficiency advantage.
+A comparison with your IDE of choice such as XCode, Visual Studio, or Code::Blocks
+in the ability to navigate code demonstrates this efficiency advantage.
 ModalWX.cpp (~500KB) is the only file needed to run the app.
 The app only caters to C/C++ Modal apps and does not have editing, build or debug features.
 Adding these features will likely double its size to 1M.
-That compares with several 10s of MBytes for all of the above tools which demonstrates that there's a lot less code needed implying simplicity for the developer.
+That compares with 10s of MBytes for all of the above tools
+which demonstrates that there's a lot less code needed. implying simplicity for the developer.

-Modal UIs can replace WIMP GUIs in almost all cases except where fine-grained screen-space selection is needed such as graphic design tools.
+Modal UIs can replace WIMP GUIs in almost all cases
+except where fine-grained screen-space selection is needed
+such as graphic design tools.

 ## Building and Running the app: